Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/prerequisites_cft_tcpip/_index.md

 ---
 title: "Setting up the TCP/IP layer "
 linkTitle: "Setting protocol parameters"
 weight: 220
----Before starting {{< TransferCFT/axwayvariablesComponentShortName  >}} with TCP/IP for the first time, you must setup your TCP/IP.
+--- Before starting {{< TransferCFT/axwayvariablesComponentShortName  >}} with TCP/IP for the first time, you must setup your TCP/IP.

 ****Procedure****